NICUB-Open-Source-Community/TetCarter/CONTRIBUTING.md

 - donating to support our work

 # Your First Contribution
-**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request).
+ HelCare app is built with Jetpack Compose. **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request).
 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first. 😸

 # Getting Started